mdzihad89/mdzihad89/README.md

 <h3 >A Passionate software Developer & UI/UX Designer 🚀</h3>

-<h4 >I am a software developer and designer passionate about the mobile space.I enjoy building Mobile Applications using Kotlin & Flutter , design using Figma</h4>
+<h4 >I am a software developer and designer passionate about the mobile space.I enjoy building Mobile Applications using Kotlin & Flutter , design using Figma.I also enjoy improving my skills by learning new skills and applying them to new projects.</h4>

 ![Zihad's GitHub stats](https://github-readme-stats.vercel.app/api?username=mdzihad89&show_icons=true&theme=radical)